openstack/placement/api-ref/source/index.rst

 ===============

 This is a reference for the OpenStack Placement API.
-To learn more about OpenStack Placement API concepts, please refer to the :nova-doc:`Placement Introduction <user/placement.html>`.
+To learn more about OpenStack Placement API concepts, please refer to the :placement-doc:`Placement Introduction <user/placement.html>`.

 The Placement API uses JSON for data exchange.
 As such, the ``Content-Type`` header for APIs sending data payloads in the request body (i.e. ``PUT`` and